Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Introduction

-Recent advances in artificial intelligence (AI), large-scale pre-trained large language models (LLMs) across different data modalities, in particular, offer potential opportunities to boost the statistical power of RCTs by leveraging the external knowledge obtained during training and by extracting additional information from unstructured data.
+Recent advances in artificial intelligence (AI), large-scale pre-trained large language models (LLMs) in particular, offer potential opportunities to boost the statistical power of RCTs by leveraging the external knowledge obtained during training.
 LLMs are deep neural networks trained with self-supervision on broad and heterogeneous corpora, producing general representations that can be rapidly adapted to many downstream tasks with little or no additional labeled data \citep{Bommasani2021Foundation}.
-Multimodal LLMs now span the biomedical and behavioral spectrum, with representative examples including GPT-4 \citep{OpenAI2023GPT4}, Gemini \citep{team2023gemini}, and LLaMA \citep{touvron2023llama}.
-Because these LLMs are pre-trained on corpora containing millions to billions of heterogeneous observations, they potentially encode latent biological or behavioral information that is rarely captured within a single RCT cohort \citep{Bommasani2021Foundation}.
-Thus, when LLM-generated predictions are integrated into established causal inference methods in a statistically principled manner, we hypothesize that these AI-generated predictions can reduce the variance of treatment effect estimates and boost the power to detect treatment effect heterogeneity.
+Importantly, multimodal LLMs now span the biomedical and behavioral spectrum, with representative examples including GPT-4 \citep{openai2024gpt4}, Gemini \citep{team2023gemini}, and LLaMA \citep{touvron2023llama}, meaning that they potentially encode latent biological or behavioral information about the treatments \citep{Bommasani2021Foundation,glasserman2023assessing,lopez2025memorization}.
+When LLM-generated predictions are integrated into established causal inference methods in a statistically principled manner, we hypothesize that this can reduce the variance of treatment effect estimates and boost the power to detect treatment effect heterogeneity.

-{Equally important, LLMs are particularly well-suited to extracting rich information from the unstructured data already being collected in modern RCTs}.
-This is because {LLMs have the ability to analyze text, images, and audio, allowing researchers to capture subtle individual characteristics, lived experiences, and contextual signals that structured variables often miss}.
-Together, by importing external knowledge and unlocking information inside unstructured data in the trial, LLMs open up a path to substantially improve the power and precision of causal analyses in RCTs, ultimately enabling more individualized, equitable, and effective intervention strategies.
+As an added benefit, LLMs are naturally well-suited for extracting rich information from the unstructured data increasingly collected in modern RCTs.
+Unstructured data, such as clinical notes, medical images, participant narratives, and transcripts of subject-provider interactions, are now standard in RCTs across oncology, mental health \citep{pratap2022real,ramos2024assessing}, dementia \citep{guterman2023care}, and healthcare delivery \citep{bryan2025developing,hanvey2024investigating} (see Table 1 in the Supplementary Materials for motivating examples).
+Historically, incorporating such data into causal analyses has often required ad hoc feature-engineering pipelines that can discard nuanced information, introduce human biases \citep{kreimeyer2017natural}, or create additional high-dimensional covariates.
+By contrast, multimodal LLMs offer a more flexible and principled way to process these complex unstructured inputs.